 Like many tonic herbs, shatavari root is high in steroidal saponins, this is the component that gives the root its primary sweet and secondary bitter tastes.
 Although capsules can be a convenient way to take the powder or extracts, in our opinion tasting the herb in the mouth is a good practice for optimal uptake.
 Bulk powders, tablets and liquid extracts can, therefore, be a better option to achieve this objective.

-Shatavari and its traditional reference, "she who possesses 100 husbands", is claimed to be a result of the potentially rejuvenating impact on the female reproductive organs and glands which (from a male perspective) can be an attractive feature for creating many offspring.
+Shatavari and its traditional reference, "she who possesses a hundred husbands", is claimed to be a result of its potentially rejuvenating impact on the female reproductive organs and glands which (from a male perspective) can be an attractive feature for creating many offspring.

-This, however, also may have something to do with the roots reported reputation as a libido-enhancing tonic.
+This, however, also may have something to do with the roots reported reputation as a libido-enhancing tonic and chance at increasing sexual desire.
 This is often the case with rasayana herbs, like mucuna, ashwagandha, amalaki, gokshura and many others, as they are known to have revitalizing qualities as aphrodisiacs.

 Likewise, shatavari root as an herbal supplement is considered a type of unctuous building food that can enhance "Ojas", a feature related to increased sexual fluids and secretions.